 The parish council is a democratically elected body serving the parish of Cosgrove.
 Its purpose is to protect and promote the interests of parishioners and to provide local services.
-A copy of the parish council meeting agenda and minutes can be found on the Village Hall and bus shelter notice boards.
+A copy of the parish council meeting agenda and minutes can be found on the bus shelter notice board.
 A summary report written by a member of the public can be read in the Old Mail magazine.
 Alternatively view previous minutes by selecting from the dropdown menu under Parish Council.

 Members of the community are welcome to observe the discussions, by joining the meeting using Zoom.
 The meeting agenda includes a 15 minute period to allow parishioners the opportunity to raise any concerns or ask questions of the Council.
 Members of the community may send their concerns or suggestions to the clerk or a member of the Parish Council in advance of meetings, if preferred.

 If you are concerned about any parish matters, please let a member of the Parish Council know.

 The next Parish Council Meeting will be held in The Village Hall on Wednesday 2nd June 2021 starting at 7.30pm.

 Members of the public may observe the meeting by following this link.

 Contingence plans for the current period are displayed below.